CMHAAorg/cmhaa-website/site/content/about.md

           Skye holds an Executive MBA from Melbourne Business School, a Bachelor of Business (QUT) and is a Graduate of the Australian Institute of Company Directors.
         our_board_linkedin: https://www.linkedin.com/in/skye-crawford-3824644/
+      - our_board_name: Alison Crosweller
+        our_board_description: >-
+          Alison Crosweller is a government affairs and public policy specialist with over 20 years-experience working across state and federal governments, the private sector leading corporate affairs, policy and journalism.

+          Before joining Johnson & Johnson as Senior Director, Government Affairs and Policy, Alison held senior positions in large-listed companies running corporate and government affairs functions, and previous to that was Communications Director to two Premiers and a Treasurer.
+She began her career as a journalist with The Australian newspaper.

+          Alison is experienced developing and executing engagement strategies to help individuals, corporations and industry bodies promote their agendas, build relationships and enhance reputations, seize commercial opportunities and achieve their goals.
+She has been a company representative on several industry bodies across the health care, infrastructure and resource recovery space as well as a member of her organisation’s Reconciliation Action Plan committees.

+          Alison is the Johnson & Johnson ANZ lead for the Alliance for Adverse Abilities, an employee resource group focusing on inclusion and belonging for people with diverse abilities in the company.
+She is passionate about mental health in teenagers.

+          In her spare time she is driving children to swimming squads, AFL and gymnastics training.
+        our_board_quote: It’s a chance for businesses to come together as a united voice to pursue a vision of improving workplace mental health, where everyone feels safe to talk about their mental health without fear of stigma or discrimination.
+        our_board_title: Senior Director, Government Affairs and Policy, Johnson & Johnson Family of Companies
+        our_board_image: img/alison-crosweller-headshot.jpg
+        our_board_linkedin: ""
       - our_board_image: img/andrew-commbank.jpg
         our_board_name: Andrew Culleton
         our_board_title: Executive General Manager Group People Services, Commonwealth